 British Columbia Medications Return Program is administered by the Health Products Stewardship Association and funded by brand-owners selling medications in British Columbia.
 This program provides the health products industries with a collective means of adhering to the requirements of the British Columbia Recycling Regulation.

 Recycling Hot Line/Recyclepedia

-The Recycling Council of British Columbia is a multi-sectoral, non-profit, membership driven organization that promotes the principles of zero waste through information services, the exchange of ideas and research.
+The Recycling Council of British Columbia (RCBC) is a multi-sectoral, non-profit, membership driven organization that promotes the principles of zero waste through information services, the exchange of ideas and research.

 RCBC is Canada’s longest-serving recycling council.
 Since 1974 they have led B.C.’s progressive policy of Extended Producer Responsibility programs and other initiatives to find innovative ways to eliminate waste and decrease British Columbia's environmental footprint.